• Posted:

 • Drafted survey with CGE & WGSS about faculty and staff experiences through the new presidential administration- will return to this in the Fall 2025

-• Faculty director strengthening campus partnerships with OMA and Africana Studies
+• Faculty Director strengthening campus partnerships with OMA and Africana Studies

 • Mentoring and Community